History of the Stewarts | Battles and Historic Events

 If you have a specific question you can contact our archivist.

-Therefore, by the end of 1718 Spain was in military alliance with the Jacobites.
+By the end of 1718 Spain was in military alliance with the Jacobites.
 Meeting in Madrid, Alberoni and the Jacobite general the Duke of Ormond (who from 1712 until being sacked by King George I in 1714, had held command of the British Army) planned a Spanish invasion of England with a diversionary landing in Scotland.
 Ormond leading 5,000 Spanish troops would land in the English West Country (where the Jacobites optimistically always believed they had firm support) intending to encourage a popular uprising against the Georgian regime.
 Meanwhile, the far smaller expedition to Scotland – with just 320 or so Spanish soldiers, but plentiful supplies of arms and munitions – would trigger a rising of clans in the western Highlands and Islands.
 Its objective was to pin British troops down in Scotland while inspiring a nation-wide rebellion.

 Given the loss of the main force, what was remarkable about the 1719 rising in Scotland was not its eventual failure, but the fact that it got underway at all.
 The Jacobite expeditionary force had two elements.
 Two frigates of the Spanish Navy, transporting the Spanish troops and military supplies, under the command of the Earl Marischal, appointed by Ormond to lead in Scotland, left San Sebastian on the Biscayan coast on 25 February.
 The second element sailed from Honfleur in Normandy aboard a hired merchantman on 8 March.
 This had been organised by James Keith, younger brother of the Earl Marischal.
 He enterprisingly had brought together as many of the leading Scots Jacobite exiles in France as time and Spanish money allowed.
 This discordant group included the Marquess of Tullibardine.
 He carried with him James Francis Edward Stuart’s commission from early 1717 appointing him commander-in-chief of any future military operations in Scotland.